diggerdu/visqol-py/README.md

 See [NUMPY_API.md](NUMPY_API.md) for comprehensive examples and [numpy_array_example.py](numpy_array_example.py) for a complete demonstration.

-## Native vs Fallback Implementation
+## Native Implementation

-This wrapper attempts to use the native ViSQOL implementation when available, falling back to an approximation method when not:
+This wrapper uses the official ViSQOL implementation with native C++ libraries:

-- **Native**: Full ViSQOL implementation with official models
+- **Full ViSQOL accuracy**: Official implementation with all models and algorithms
-- **Fallback**: Spectral similarity approximation using librosa

-The fallback implementation provides reasonable estimates but may not match official ViSQOL scores exactly.
+- **High performance**: Optimized C++ code for fast processing
+- **Complete feature support**: All ViSQOL functionality available

+The package requires successful native library compilation to function.

 ## Requirements